vapaoher/guide-to-cryptocurrency-lecture/PITCHME.md

 +++

-* Mining serves two purposes:
+* What does mining do?

++++

 * Make sure that each block is properly formed according to the protocol’s consensus rules
 * any malformed blocks are rejected
 * Creates new bitcoins in the process, of which there are a finite amount (like a central bank printing new money)
 * The miner in turn receives bitcoin and a transaction fee as reward for their mining efforts

++++

 * However, this reward will only be collected if they validate all the transactions according to the consensus rules.
 * It’s comparable to think of the proof of work algorithm as a giant sudoko puzzle that scales in difficulty
 * Each miner is in a global race to solve the puzzle and publish the block into the blockchain and receive the reward

 +++